The juggle is real.

-You know you are a valuable resource to clients.
+You know you are a valuable talent sourcing resource to clients.
 Your knowledge and experience help them successfully hire and retain top talent as the market shifts, technology evolves, and trends change.

 But when all of this information is kept in your head, clients have to come to you with every question.
 Providing clear direction and resources, however, means you won’t have to field simple, repetitive questions.

 Create an FAQ with common questions you and your team see from both current and former clients.
 Answers to these questions may seem simple but will help clients troubleshoot numerous issues before contacting you.
 This grants you extra time to work on solving bigger problems and focus on acquiring new information and skills to keep in front of clients’ talent sourcing needs.